Skip to main content

 Eligibility

-Open to all dogs that have not qualified at Advanced level or above in UKDS, or worked higher than TD/PD level in working trials, or B/C level obedience.
+Open to all dogs that have not qualified at Advanced level or above in UKDS or worked higher in another discipline.

 No food or toys to be given or carried.
-Minimal extra commands will be allowed, but constant encouragement or any handling of the dog will be penalised.
+Minimal extra commands will be allowed.
+Stays require a last command.
+Constant encouragement or any handling of the dog will be penalised.

 Search - (30 marks - 16 to qualify) 25 x 25 paces square, 4 articles.
 Articles placed by steward out of sight of dog and handler.
 Articles must be suitable for all breeds.
 Articles should be delivered to hand (5 minutes allowed 6 for each article and 6 for style)